Azure/azure-cosmosdb-node/README.md

-# 🚨🚨🚨 This package has been deprecated.
-Please upgrade to (https://www.npmjs.com/package/@azure/cosmos) and report any issues in the [Azure JS SDK repo](https://github.com/Azure/azure-sdk-for-js). 🚨🚨🚨
+# 🚨Deprecated 🚨

+## We recently announced deprecation of JS v1 SDK.
+Starting September 2020 Microsoft will not provide support for this library.
+Existing applications using this library will continue to work as-is.
+We strongly recommend upgrading to [@azure/cosmos](https://www.npmjs.com/package/@azure/cosmos) library.
+Please file any issues in the Azure SDK for JS repo https://github.com/Azure/azure-sdk-for-js

 # Microsoft Azure Cosmos DB Node.js SDK v1